LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

 Diagrams
 --------

-The ``diagrams`` tool supports a wide range of diagrams that can also help in documenting an application.
+The `diagrams tool <https://logtalk.org/tools.html#diagrams>`_ supports a wide range of diagrams that can also help in documenting an application.
 The generated diagrams can include URL links to both source code and API documentation.
 They can also be linked, connecting for example high level diagrams to detail diagrams.
 These features allow diagrams to be an effective solution for navigating and understanding the structure and implementation of an application.
 This tool uses the same reflection APIs as the ``lgtdoc`` tool and thus have access to the same source data.
+See the tool documentation for details.